TAHJones/elements-of-healing/README.md

 3. In the search form enter `google calendar api` and select ` Google Calendar API`.
 Then click `ENABLE`.

-4. In the sidebar click on the link `Credentials` follwed by `+ CREATE CREDENTIALS`.
+4. In the sidebar click on the link `Credentials` followed by `+ CREATE CREDENTIALS`.
 Then select the authorisation method named `OAuth client ID`.

 5. In the `Application type` dropdown menu select `Desktop app`, change the default name for your OAuth 2.0 client if you wish, then click `CREATE`.